lugutier/devonfw-web-fork/src/assets/content/OASP4J/overview/documentation.md

 ## Documentation
-The OASP4J fills the gaps between JEE standards and open-source frameworks to provide a production-ready solution.As we are using existing standards and open-source solutions,only the missing linksbut little code will be found here.
+The OASP4J fills the gaps between JEE standards and open-source frameworks to provide a production-ready solution.
+As we are using existing standards and open-source solutions,only the missing links but sample code will be found here.

 [Stable-PDF](../../assets/PDF/OASP4J.pdf)
 [Source-Wiki](https://github.com/oasp/oasp4j/wiki)